hashicorp/terraform/website/guides/terraform-integration-program.html.md

 ### 5. Support

-Many vendors view the release step to be the end of the journey, while at HashiCorp we view it to be the beginning of the journey.
+At HashiCorp, we view the release step to be the beginning of the journey.
 Getting the integration built is just the first step in enabling users to leverage it against their infrastructure.
-Once development is completed, on-going effort is required to support the developed integration, maintain the integration and address any issues in a timely manner.
+On-going effort is required to support and maintain it after you complete the initial development.

-The expectation from the partner is to create a mechanism for them to track and resolve all critical issues as soon as possible within 48 hours and all other issues within 5 business days.
-This is a requirement given the critical nature of Terraform Cloud to customer’s operation.
-Vendors who choose to not support their integration will not be considered a verified integration and cannot be listed on the website.
+We expect that partners will create a mechanism to track and resolve all critical issues as soon as possible (ideally within 48 hours) and all other issues within 5 business days.
+This is a requirement given the critical nature of Terraform Cloud to a customer’s operation.
+If you choose not to support your integration, we cannot consider it Verified and will not list it on the Terraform documentation website.

--> Contact us at [technologypartners@hashicorp.com](technologypartners@hashicorp.com) with any questions, or feedback if you have other integration ideas.
+-> Contact us at [technologypartners@hashicorp.com](technologypartners@hashicorp.com) with any questions or feedback.